SwarmStorm/awesome/README.md

 *   [crgimenes/neko](https://github.com/crgimenes/neko) - Neko is a cross-platform cursor-chasing cat.
 This is the reimplementation write in Go.

-*   [seaweedfs/seaweedfs](https://github.com/seaweedfs/seaweedfs) - SeaweedFS is a fast distributed storage system for blobs, objects, files, and data lake, for billions of files!
-Blob store has O(1) disk seek, cloud tiering.
-Filer supports Cloud Drive, xDC replication, Kubernetes, POSIX FUSE mount, S3 API, S3 Gateway, Hadoop, WebDAV, encryption, Erasure Coding.
-Enterprise version is at seaweedfs.com.
+*   [seaweedfs/seaweedfs](https://github.com/seaweedfs/seaweedfs) - SeaweedFS is a distributed storage system for object storage (S3), file systems, and Iceberg tables, designed to handle billions of files with O(1) disk access and effortless horizontal scaling.

 *   [netgoat-xyz/netgoat](https://github.com/netgoat-xyz/netgoat) - A Cloudflare alternative for local and cloud use, can be used ontop of cloudflare for cloudflares paid features, but for free!